geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 loadParams(): Web application error.
 No query information to decode.
 QUERY_STRING is set, but empty.
 ```

 This is good!
+It means MapServer is running.
+Next we can check that the front-end container is running by opening <http://localhost:5001/points.html>.
-It means MapServer is running, and we're ready to start the workshop.
+Hopefully you'll see a map, and we're ready to start the workshop.